 Animal care and welfare officer

-Article 24(1a) of the Directive and Regulation 45 of the Regulations requires each breeder/supplier/user designates at least one person to have overall responsibility for overseeing the welfare and care of animals in the breeder/supplier/user.
+Article 24(1a) of the Directive and Regulation 45 of the Regulations require each breeder/supplier/user to designate at least one person to have overall responsibility for overseeing the welfare and care of animals kept or used. .
 This person is also required to form part of the animal welfare body membership (Article 26(2) and Regulation 50(1)(a)).

-If they so wish, breeder/supplier/users may designate more than one animal care and welfare officer (the application form allows for up to three to be named).
+If they so wish, breeder/supplier/users may designate more than one animal care and welfare officer (the application form allows for up to three to be named but additional persons can be included in an appendix).
 In each case the appropriate contact details for each of the animal care and welfare officers should be included in the application.

 In respect of users that do not have their own animal facility, they should ensure that someone working with the animals is designated in this capacity, whether directly employed by the user establishment or not.
 This individual would be expected to have a contractual relationship with the user and to be a member of the animal welfare body of the user.